denoptim-project/DENOPTIM/README.md

 # DENOPTIM
 DENOPTIM (De Novo OPTimization of organic and Inorganic Molecules) is a software for de novo design and optimization of functional compounds.
-This project is licensed under the terms of the GNU Affero GPL version 3.0 license.

 ## Content of the source code folder tree